Marino Mikaele-Tu'u: Senior career

+Mikaele-Tu'u made his debut for Mitsubishi Sagamihara DynaBoars – from the bench – on 9 December 2023 against Hanazono Kintetsu Liners and scored his first try for the club on 17 March 2024 against Toshiba Brave Lupus.

 International career

 In 2014, Mikaele-Tu'u was named in New Zealand Barbarians Schools' team that played matches against Australian Schools and Fiji Schools.
 The following year, he was named in the New Zealand Secondary Schools team for a three-match international series in Australia.
 He played in all three games.